Reviewed by Oct 05, 2020| Updated on

 Normal yield curve refers to a yield curve consisting of short-term debt instruments having a lower yield rather than long-term debt instruments bearing the same credit quality.
 The short-term debt makes the yield curve slope upward.
 The yield curve shape is a positive yield curve and indicates the trend for future short-term interest rates.

-- In case there is an upward slope yield curve, the curve indicates an expectation of higher interest rates across financial markets.
-A downward slope of the yield curve however indicates expectation of lower interest rates.
-In general, people consider the yield curve as normal since the market normal expectation is more compensation for higher risk.
+In case there is an upward slope yield curve, the curve indicates an expectation of higher interest rates across financial markets.
+A downward slope of the yield curve, however, indicates an expectation of lower interest rates.
+In general, people consider the yield curve as normal since the market's normal expectation is more compensation for higher risk.